-Thomas Jefferson approved the Louisiana Purchase and sent Lewis and Clarke to explore America’s newly acquired land.
+Thomas Jefferson approved the Louisiana Purchase and sent Lewis and Clark to explore America’s newly acquired land.
 But Albert Gallatin paid the bills.

 Gallatin served as Secretary of the Treasury for 13 years, under Jefferson and James Madison.
 Only one other person, Secretary of the Interior Harold Ickes, who served from 1933 to 1946, held a cabinet-level position longer.